Certain conditions may be linked with a low or absent

 high doses of echinacea.

-A semen sample that gets cold.
+- Your semen sample gets cold.
 The sperm

-motility value will be inaccurately low if the semen sample gets
+motility value will be low and not accurate if the semen sample gets

 This may affect the semen volume.

 May 22, 2015

 This information is not intended to replace the advice of a doctor.